groue/GRMustache/README.md

 - [Guides/templates.md](GRMustache/blob/master/Guides/templates.md): how to load, parse, and render templates from various sources.
 - [Guides/runtime.md](GRMustache/blob/master/Guides/runtime.md): how to provide data to templates.
+- [Guides/helpers.md](GRMustache/blob/master/Guides/helpers.md): how to process the template canvas before it is rendered with Mustache "lambda sections".
+- [Guides/filters.md](GRMustache/blob/master/Guides/filters.md): how to process data before it is rendered with "filters".
 - [Guides/delegate.md](GRMustache/blob/master/Guides/delegate.md): how to hook into template rendering.

 ### Sample code